amiru3f/ZimmersCodeCrescendo/README.md

 ### `AspnetCore` best practices

-At first insight it was clear to me that checking .Net runtime related issues would help.
-So a bunch of searching led me to a closed issue '<https://github.com/dotnet/runtime/issues/24897>' which had a good effect on hashing benchmark.
-Actually it improves the legacy .Net implementation of `Rfc2898DeriveBytes` performance near 2/2.5 times.
+At first insight, it was clear to me that checking .Net runtime repo previous issues would help.
+So a bunch of searching led me to a closed issue '<https://github.com/dotnet/runtime/issues/24897>' which had a good effect on the hashing benchmark.
+Actually, it improves the legacy .Net implementation of `Rfc2898DeriveBytes` performance nearly 2/2.5 times.

-* How it works?
+* How does it work?
 Just by replacing `new Rfc2898DeriveBytes()` with a statically called method `Rfc2898DeriveBytes.Pbkdf2DeriveBytes()`

 | Method           | Count | Mean     | Error    | StdDev   | Allocated |
 |----------------- |------ |---------:|---------:|---------:|----------:|